2nd Marine Logistics Group

 "Consent" means words or overt actions indicating a freely given agreement to the sexual conduct at issue by a competent person.
 An expression of lack of consent through words or conduct means there is no consent.
 Lack of verbal or physical resistance or submission resulting from the accused's use of force, threat of force, or placing another person in fear does not constitute consent.
 A current or previous dating relationship by itself or the manner of dress of the person involved with the accused in the sexual conduct at issue shall not constitute consent.

 The Sexual Assault Prevention and Response Program addresses the prevention of sexual assault through awareness, education and training.
-We also ensure that all Marines who are victims of sexual assault are "treated with dignity, sensitivity, and without prejudice" (MCO 1752.5C)
+We also ensure that all victims of sexual assault are "treated with dignity, sensitivity, and without prejudice" (MCO 1752.5C)

 Seeking Support